Ridda Wars: Hadhramaut

-The last of the great revolts of the apostasy was that of the powerful tribe of Kinda, which inhabited the region of Najran, Hadhramaut, and eastern Yemen.
-They did not break into revolt until January 633.
+The last of the great revolts against Islam was that of the powerful tribe of Kinda, who inhabited the region of Najran, Hadhramaut, and eastern Yemen.
+They did not revolt until January 633.

-Ziyad bin Lubaid, Muslim governor of Hadhramaut, operated against them and raided Riyaz, after which the whole of the Kinda broke into revolt under al-Ash'ath ibn Qays and prepared for war.
-However, the strength of the two forces, i.e. apostate and Muslim, was so well balanced that neither side felt able to start serious hostilities.
+Ziyad bin Lubaid, Muslim governor of Hadhramaut, operated against them and raided Riyaz, after which the whole of the Kinda broke into rebellion under al-Ash'ath ibn Qays and prepared for war.
+However, the strength of the two forces, i.e. the rebel forces and Muslim forces, was so well balanced that neither side felt able to start serious hostilities.
 Ziyad waited for reinforcements before attacking the rebels.

+Al-Ash'ath at first managed to defeat the larger Muslim army, whose ranks included many Kindites from the large Sakun division, at the valley of Zurqan.
+Afterward, the arrival of further Muslim forces under Ikrima ibn Abi Jahl prompted al-Ash'ath to lead his men and their families to barricade in the fortress of al-Nujayr, where they were besieged by the Muslim forces.
+Al-Ash'ath secured safe passage for a number of his relatives, but the rest of the besieged fighters were executed.
+He was spared but taken captive and sent to Caliph Abu Bakr (r.
+632–634), who agreed to release him after he repented.
+He thereafter took up residence in Medina, capital of the caliphate, where he was married to Abu Bakr's sister, Umm Farwa.
+This was a rare honour, and none of the other leaders of the Ridda wars were similarly treated.
+As al-Ash'ath's principal wife, Umm Farwa bore him five children, including his oldest son, Muhammad.

-Reinforcements were on the way. al-Muhajir ibn Abi Umayya, the last of the corps commanders to be despatched by Abu Bakr, defeated some rebel tribes in Najran, south-eastern Arabia, and was directed by Abu Bakr to march to Hadhramaut and join Ziyad against the Kinda.
+Reinforcements were on the way. al-Muhajir ibn Abi Umayya, the last of the corps commanders to be dispatched by Abu Bakr, defeated some rebel tribes in Najran, south-eastern Arabia, and was directed by Abu Bakr to march to Hadhramaut and join Ziyad against the Kinda.
 The Caliph also instructed Ikrimah, who was at Abyan, to join Ziyad and Muhajir's forces.

-In late January 633 the forces of Muhajir and Ziyad combined at Zafar, capital of Hadhramaut, under the overall command of the former, and defeated al-Ash'ath, who retreated to the fortified town of Nujair.
+In late January 633, the forces of Muhajir and Ziyad combined at Zafar, capital of Hadhramaut, under the overall command of the former, and defeated al-Ash'ath, who retreated to the fortified town of Nujair.

-Just after this battle the corps of Ikrimah also arrived.
+Just after this battle, the corps of Ikrimah also arrived.
 The three Muslim corps, under the overall command of Muhajir, advanced on Nujair and laid siege to the fortified city.

 Nujair was captured some time in mid-February 633.
-With the defeat of the Kinda at Nujair the last of the great apostate movements collapsed.
-Arabia was safe for Islam.
+With the defeat of the Kinda at Nujair, the last of the great rebel movements collapsed.
+Arabia was re-established as predominantly Islamic.

 The Campaign of the Apostasy was fought and completed during the 11th year of the Hijra.
-The year 12 Hijri dawned on March 18, 633, with Arabia united under the central authority of the Caliph at Medina.
-This campaign was Abu Bakr's greatest political and military triumph, and was a complete success.
+The year 12 Hijri dawned on March 16, 633, with Arabia united under the central authority of the Caliph at Medina.